uiceds/cee-492-term-project-fall-2022-jakt/manuscript.md

 **__4.0.
 Discussion and Recommendations__**

 <p align="justify">The model development could have resulted in prediction efficiency if the data was collected keeping the projects’ objective in mind.
 During the data wrangling stage, some observations were unrealistic as they had a very short duration for relatively long-span projects.
 Despite wrangling and cleaning, the assumptions evoked could not sufficiently produce the near-ideal dataset intended.
 Even with this challenge, the developed model performs quite well in some test cases, as seen in section 3.3.
 The model’s accuracy on the training data set was observed to increase with a denser neural network.
 For very ambitious trials, an accuracy of about 90% was obtained on training data, even though performance on testing data was far less than 60%.
 This phenomenon was attributed to the possible overfitting of the training data.
 Thus, such models were eschewed, and regularization enabled a more accurate assessment of generalizability.
-The developed models were validated on some portions of the original dataset, and the results are attached in the appendix.</p>
+Some portions of the original dataset were validated using the developed models, and the results are included in the appendix.</p>

-<p align="justify">For the next steps, the authors propose to explore other techniques for improving the model to enhance generalizability.
-Since there is no consensus threshold that classifies project durations into the three labels chosen in this work, the authors believe that case 3 is the most realistic since it gives an almost equal chance for classifying a given observation into the derived classes, as seen from the confusion matrix plot in section 3.3.
+<p align="justify">As a next step, the authors propose looking at other techniques that can improve the model's generalizability.
+However, since no consensus threshold classifies project durations into the three labels chosen in this work, the authors believe that case 3 is the most realistic.
+This is because it gives an almost equal chance of classifying a given observation into the derived classes, as seen from the confusion matrix plot in section 3.3.
 Additionally, the difficulties currently encountered in establishing appropriate thresholds to categorize observations as “short-term,” “medium-term,” or “long-term” could present a potential research opportunity: one of identifying which threshold produces the best/optimal classification results.
-This can be seen as a problem of parameter identification or inverse analysis to determine suitable thresholds for classifying the duration of road construction projects as “short-term”, “medium-term”, or “long-term”, based on which of the trail thresholds yields the best predictive model.
+Furthermore, it is a problem of parameter identification or inverse analysis to determine which thresholds are the most effective in classifying the duration of road construction projects as “short-term”, “medium-term”, or “long-term”, based on which of the trail thresholds yields the most accurate prediction.
 Finally, the key lesson learned is that the developed model is as good as the data.
-Therefore, experiments for scientific research must be planned in a way that effectively collects data concerning the project’s stated hypothesis.</p>
+Therefore, scientific research experiments must be planned to effectively collect data concerning the project’s stated hypothesis.</p>

 [References:]{.semibold}